+<h3>Bootstrap Sample Size

-Bootstrap Sample Size.
-Nonparametric bootstraps are randomly drawn from the empirical sampling frame because complete enumeration of all possible bootstrap samples is rarely practical.7 This randomness introduces simulation error (which can be thought of a type of sampling error from ) and fortunately increasing B to a reasonable number makes this error negligible.
-All the chapter’s bootstrap examples complete in less than 5 sec, even when N = 500.
+<bt>Nonparametric bootstraps are randomly drawn from the empirical sampling frame because complete enumeration of all possible bootstrap samples is rarely practical.<fnc>7 This randomness introduces simulation error (which can be thought of a type of sampling error from ) and fortunately increasing B to a reasonable number makes this error negligible.
+All the chapter’s bootstrap examples complete in less than 5 seconds, even when N = 500.

+<fn>7In Example 1, a small-data example, complete enumeration requires 55 = 3,125 bootstrap samples, which actually requires less work than the suggested B = 9,999.
+However, this is rarely the case, because the sample size is usually larger than N = 5; if one more score had been collected, complete enumeration requires B = 66 = 46,656.
+Even a moderate size of N = 30 requires B ≈ 1044.
+This number can be reduced by accounting for and reweighting redundant samples (e.g., the sample {11, 11, 4} produces the same statistic as {4, 11, 11}), but programming these shortcuts would take much longer than running a large B, and the sample still may not be small enough to be practical.

 We recommend that at least 103 and 104 replications be run for standard errors and 95% CIs, respectively.
 Additional discussion and references are found in Beasley and Rodgers (2009, pp. 378–379), but reading this takes longer than completing B = 99,999.
 It may seem strange that our suggested B values have been chosen so that (B + 1)α is an integer (e.g., 9,999 instead of the more natural 10,000).
 Boos (2003) explained the “99 Rule” and how it slightly improves CI accuracy.

+<h3>Additional Bootstrap Applications

-Additional Bootstrap Applications.
-Most psychological research questions and designs are more complex than the chapter’s examples, but the principles remain the same.
+<bt>Most psychological research questions and designs are more complex than the chapter’s examples, but the principles remain the same.
 Examples and references to sophisticated designs and plug-in statistics are found in Beasley and Rodgers (2009, pp. 375–378).
-These include designs like time-series, stratiﬁed samples, circular variables, and models like generalized linear models, multilevel linear models, survival models, Bayesian analysis, mediation models, and SEM.
+These include designs like time series, stratiﬁed samples, circular variables, and models like generalized linear models, multilevel linear models, survival models, Bayesian analysis, mediation models, and SEM.
 The resampling procedures that inﬂuenced the development of the bootstrap are also discussed, including the permutation test and jackknife (also see Rodgers, 1998).

+<h3>Limitations

-Limitations.
-Two commonly encountered limitations of parametric procedures that apply to the bootstrap and are worth stating here.
-First, inferences can be misleading when dependencies in the data are not appropriately modelled.
-Second, a ﬂawed sampling process can produce problematic inferences (although the bootstrap may be less susceptible to this problem than traditional parametric procedures).8
+<bt>Two commonly encountered limitations of parametric procedures that apply to the bootstrap and are worth stating here.
+First, inferences can be misleading when dependencies in the data are not appropriately modeled.
+Second, a ﬂawed sampling process can produce problematic inferences (although the bootstrap may be less susceptible to this problem than traditional parametric procedures).<fnc>8

+<fn>8With respect to the correlation, the bootstrap outperformed parametric procedures in simulations of restricted range (Chan & Chan, 2004; Mendoza et al., 1991), nonnormal correlated populations (Beasley et al., 2007), and composite populations (Lee & Rodgers, 1998).

-The bootstrap does have problems if the plug-in statistic estimates a boundary, or a value close to a boundary, such as a minimum reaction time (Andrews, 2000).
+<bt>The bootstrap does have problems if the plug-in statistic estimates a boundary, or a value close to a boundary, such as a minimum reaction time (Andrews, 2000).
 In this case, the estimate will be biased upward because the bootstrapped statistic of reaction time cannot be negative.
 Notice that it is acceptable to estimate a quantity near the boundary of a bootstrap distribution (such as the 2.5th percentile in Stage 5) but not near the boundary of the population distribution (Stage 4).
 Andrews (2000, Section 2) and LePage and Billiard (1992) discussed other potential concerns that are less likely to affect psychologists.

-Beran (2003) wrote,
+Beran (2003) wrote